wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 ## Deploy the Wavefront Collector and Proxy with the Operator

-1. Install the Wavefront Operator
+1. Install the Wavefront Operator into `observability-system` namespace.

    **Note**: If you already have Wavefront installed via helm or manual deploy, *uninstall* before you install the operator.